 Being a first mover, or one of the first providers of ETPs in a particular asset class, can be a significant advantage, as the first ETP in a category to attract scale in AUM and trading liquidity is generally viewed as the most attractive product.
-We believe that our early launch of products in a number of asset classes or strategies, including fundamental weighting and currency hedging, along with commodities including gold, certain fixed income, alternative and thematic categories and our ESG offerings, positions us well to maintain our standing as one of the leaders of the ETP industry.
+We believe that our early launch of products in a number of asset classes or strategies, including fundamental weighting and currency hedging, along with commodities including gold, certain fixed income, alternative and thematic categories, positions us well to maintain our standing as one of the leaders of the ETP industry.
 Additionally, we believe that our affiliated indexing or "self-indexing" model, as well as our more recent active ETFs, enable us to launch proprietary products that do not have direct competition and are positioned to generate alpha versus benchmarks.
 As investors increasingly become more comfortable with the product structure, we believe there will be a greater focus on after-fee performance rather than using ETPs primarily as low-cost market access vehicles.
 While we have selectively lowered fee rates on certain products that have yet to attain scale, and there is no assurance that we will not lower fee rates on certain products in the future, our strategy continues to include launching new funds in the same category with a differentiated exposure at a lower fee rate, rather than reducing fees on existing products with a significant amount of AUM, long performance track records, and secondary market liquidity, which continue to remain competitively priced for the value provided, among other factors.
 We generally believe we are well positioned from a product pricing perspective.

 We also have been positioning ourselves to expand beyond our existing ETP business by leveraging blockchain technology, digital assets and principles of DeFi to deliver transparency, choice and inclusivity to customers and consumers around the world.
-Our products are expanding to include asset tokenization and digital or blockchain-enabled mutual funds, leveraging federal and state regulated entities.
-In 2022, the SEC declared effective the registration of the WisdomTree Short-Term Treasury Digital Fund and nine other Digital Funds, which provide a variety of different exposures to fixed income and equity securities.
-FINRA also approved our limited purpose broker-dealer, WT Securities, to operate as a mutual fund retailer, which will allow it to facilitate transactions in Digital Funds offered in WisdomTree PrimeTM.
-Further, we have tokenized real-world assets like physical gold (i.e., gold tokens) and U.S. dollars (i.e., dollar tokens).
-These products are being developed with the ability to be recorded and/or transferred on multiple public and/or permissioned blockchains with interoperability between blockchains.
-We believe this expansion will complement our core competencies in a holistic manner, diversify our revenue streams and contribute to our growth.
+Our blockchain-native digital wallet, WisdomTree Prime, provides access to bitcoin, ether, tokenized gold and U.S. dollar tokens, as well as 13 Digital Funds, including a government money market fund and other digital funds offering asset allocation, fixed income and equity exposures.
+These products have been developed with the ability to be recorded and/or transferred on multiple public and/or permissioned blockchains with interoperability between blockchains.
+In addition, we were among the first to launch a spot bitcoin ETF in the United States.
+We believe this expansion complements our core competencies in a holistic manner, will diversify our revenue streams and contribute to our growth.
 Competition in the digital assets industry on a global basis is increasing, ranging from large, established financial incumbents to smaller, early-stage financial technology providers and companies.
 There are jurisdictions with more stringent and robust regulatory and compliance requirements than others which could impact the ability of a company to compete in the digital assets industry.
-We are embracing a concept we refer to as "responsible DeFi" for our anticipated and expanded products and services which we believe upholds the foundational principles of regulation in this innovative and quickly evolving space.
+We are embracing what we refer to as "responsible DeFi" for our anticipated and expanded products and services which we believe upholds the foundational principles of regulation in this innovative and quickly evolving space.
 We remain committed to being a trusted provider of innovative products and services guided by proactive engagement and continued collaboration with current and new regulators.